Mikejo5000/vsts-docs-pr/docs/report/analytics/aggregated-data-analytics.md

 >[!NOTE]
->There is one other difference in these approaches: using ```$count``` returns a scalar value, that is a single number.
-Using aggregation extensions returns a formatted JSON result.
+>There is one other difference in these approaches: Using ```$count``` returns a single number.
+Using aggregation extensions returns a formatted JSON.

 You can also filter what you want to count.
 For example, if you want to know how many work items are in the "In Progress" state, specify this query: